slarsendisney/personal-site/MD/Bio/Bio.md

 type: "BIO"
 ---

-### When I was 15 I *borrowed* three broken computers from a skip outside my school.
-I took them home, opened them up and managed to make a working computer out of the three that were broken.

-### Tinkering with computers and software has always given me great joy but I had never considered it as a career.
-No, when I was 15 I wanted nothing more than to be an *Civil Engineer*.
-I completed work experience with [Mott MacDonald](https://www.mottmac.com/) and [Buro Happold](https://www.burohappold.com/).
-In both cases I was enjoying my interaction with the software I was using, more than the work itself.
-Maybe software development was for me?

 ### I studied  a Bachelors in Computer Science at [King's College London](https://www.kcl.ac.uk/).
 During my time there I taught an AI to play pacman and built a visual search engine that attempted to combat fake news.
 I found university frustrating as most of the things I learned were theoretical.
 I always like the work I do to provide value and it was because of this that I could not wait to join the world of work.
 As soon as I was able to, I applied for summer internships.